 Beneath the Cloudline is a story about the quiet work of showing up and putting broken things back together.
 Rope splicing.
 Window cleaning high above the mist.
 Fixing leaking pipes most people never notice until the rain turns wrong.

 But the systems failing in Halidom are larger than rusted bolts and cracked conduits.
 The city itself is broken.
-Entire classes of people have been taught to fear each other while the structures holding their world together slowly decay.
+Entire classes of people have been taught to fear one another while the structures that hold their world together slowly decay.

 Some repairs happen with tools.
 Others begin when people are finally willing to cross the barrier between soil and sky.